 1. Students take either RELG 327: Business Ethics (PH, G) or COMM 330: Intercultural Communications (PH, G) during the first five weeks of winter term on campus before departing for the internship program in Sydney.

+The Australia program provides a total of 10 credits.
 Students should plan their academic coursework for the year to avoid course overloads.
 If students choose to pursue a study abroad experience that takes them into a credit overload, those will lead to additional overload fees owed to the college and billed during the student's final term of that academic year.

 Applications are due in January of the academic year prior to the program (January 2018 for the 2018-19 program).
 Courses begin in November on campus as part of winter term and internship placements are confirmed in mid-December.